 Subscribe NowAdvertisement

 Advertisement

-On May 19, Myers and Mayor Margaret Quirk cut the ribbon at the new 54,000-square-foot facility that employs 86 people, including 30 local hires.
+On May 19, Myers and Mayor Margaret Quirk cut the ribbon on the new 54,000-square-foot facility, which employs 86 people, including 30 local hires.

 “Milwaukee Tool’s new Service Hub strengthens our local economy, creates employment opportunities, and also highlights Georgina’s growing reputation as a strategic destination for business,” Mayor Quirk said.

-“”I’m very proud that we’re the first Canadian service hub.
+“I’m very proud that we are the first Canadian service hub.
 It’s amazing to see what they have planned, with the turnaround time from when a tool comes in the door to when it goes back out being potentially under three days.”

 Milwaukee Tool says the service hub will eventually repair 100,000 tools a year, with local tradespeople and DIYers able to drop off their tools directly to the building for repair.

 “The customer service representative will be right at the front desk,” said Plant Manager John Hillock.
-“If somebody has a tool that needs to be fixed, they can drop it off here and get it repaired.”
+“If a customer has a tool that needs to be fixed, they can drop it off here and get it repaired.”

-Milwaukee Tool also offers an e-service option, which allows customers to go online, register the repair, print a waybill and ship the tool to the hub, with free shipping paid both ways.
-All e-service repairs in Eastern Canada will come through the Keswick facility to start.
+Milwaukee Tool also offers an e-service option that allows customers to register the repair online, print a waybill, and ship the tool to the hub, with free shipping both ways.
+The Keswick facility will initially handle all e-service repairs in Eastern Canada.

 Myers also pledged to support skilled trades in Georgina.

-“The community has been so welcoming,” Hillock said.
+“The community has been so welcoming,” Hillock added.
 “We’ve had a lot of people from the community come in and apply for jobs, and we’ve done our best to get them employed here.”

+Subscribe NowAdvertisement